SresthaCodeWave/Core-Four/README.md

 # Welcome to CoreFour!
 -------------------------------
 CoreFour is an e-commerce website dedicated to laptops.
 Almost all famous brands have been covered on this website.
-Users do not have to hunt for the best deals on different sites because we have got all of them covered here in one place.
+Users do not have to hunt for the best deals on different sites because we have got all of them covered here at one place.

 This is a dummy e-commerce website frontend.